 What to do about it

-Some people have suggested using a higher-end suitcase that uses metal zippers instead of plastic, but unfortunately, it just takes a few more seconds of harder pushing to break those zippers with a pen the same was they can do with plastic zippers.
+Some people have suggested using a higher-end suitcase that uses metal zippers instead of plastic, but unfortunately, it just takes a few more seconds of harder work to break those the exact same same was they can do with plastic zippers.

 Instead, you may want to use a hard-sided suitcase (because we didn’t even go into someone simply knifing a soft-sided suitcase to get into it) that closes with clasps instead of a zipper.
 Some brands even allow combination or key locks to attach (and once you’re in your room, don’t use those flimsy TSA approved locks.
 Use a good, thick padlock).

 If you don’t want to go that route, you may want to consider a few luggage straps that you can wrap about your bag.
 Again, make sure they can be closed with a sturdy lock.
-That way even if they use a pen to open the bag, they still can’t get the bag open because the straps will keep it closed.
+That way even if they bust through the zipper to open the bag, they still can’t get the bag open because the straps will keep it closed.
 Unfortunately, those straps aren’t foolproof – they can be cut and possibly wiggled enough to come loose.
 But it’ll take the thieves longer and they want to avoid that – their goal is to be finished ASAP.

 You also see plastic wrapped luggage more and more often – that also works by making a would-be thief have to take extra time to cut through several layers of plastic before they can get into your bag.
 Unfortunately, all that plastic, which can only be used once, is environmentally unfriendly and winds up in landfills.

 The bottom line is, no luggage lock is foolproof – if someone REALLY wants to get into your bag, (s)he will.
 So the goal, instead of keeping them out, is to make it difficult and time-consuming enough wherein a would-be thief would give up on your luggage in favor of someone else’s that might be more easy to open.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.